 C: CONVERSATION...Mute your mic when not speaking and have camera on as much as possible.
 Voice level in class should be 1

-H: HELP...Raise your hand by clicking the "Raise Hand" Button, or by inserting the emoji and/or type “raise hand” in the chat
+H: HELP...Raise your hand by clicking the "Raise Hand" Button or raise hand In-Person!

 A: ACTIVITY...Work on the assignment/Complete tasks on time